arumullayaswanth/Devops-Software-Installation-Project/DevOps tools/Ansible_cloudwatch/README.md

 ---

+# 🛠️ Project: CloudWatch Agent Setup via Ansible
+ This project demonstrates how to install and configure the Amazon CloudWatch Agent across multiple EC2 instances using Ansible.

+## ✅ Step 18: Deploy CloudWatch Agent Using Ansible

 # ✅ Step 18: Create and Run Ansible Playbook for CloudWatch

 ```bash
 vim cloudwatch_ansible.yml
 ```
 Then run the playbook:

 ```bash